ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 >
 >- **IR Sensor**: Detects if a guest approaches the door.
 When triggered, it activates the LCD screen to display information.
 >
->- **QR Code Reader**: Receives QR codes from guests.
+>- **QR Code Reader**: Recognizes QR codes from guests.
 If the QR code matches stored information in the microcontroller, it signals the servo motor to unlock the door.
 >
 >- **Buttons**: Guests use buttons to request access.
-Pressing the button triggers the LCD screen to display the QR code for scanning.
+Pressing the button triggers the LCD screen to display a QR code for scanning.
 >
 >- **LCD Screen**: Displays prompts and QR codes for guests to make access requests to the owner.
 >